-Because of their strong link to currency value, interest rates consistently rank among the highest in importance with foreign exchange dealers.
-Other data, such as unemployment, Currencies often embark on lengthy trends, as evidenced by the Eurocurrency's rally vs. the U.S. dollar over the past two years.
-Euro vs. U.S. dollar (EUR/USD), weekly used in the study (quarterly vs. monthly).
+Interestingly, according to the survey, some of the least relevant data to foreign exchange dealers was GDP.
+One possible explanation is GDP releases are less frequent than other data continued on p.
+58 used in the study (quarterly vs. monthly).
 Also, GDP data is more prone to ambiguity and misinterpretation.
 For example, surging GDP brought about by rising exports will be positive for the home currency; however, if GDP growth is a result of inventory buildup, the effect on the currency may actually be negative.